trpc-group/trpc/docs/en/trpc_protocol_design.md

 For unary(one response one response), total data size = fixed header size + header size + body size

-For stream, total data size = fixed header size + stream frame size
+For streaming, total data size = fixed header size + streaming frame size

 - The 9-10 bytes

 For unary(one response one response), header size

-For stream, set 0
+For streaming, set 0

 - The 11-14 bytes

 For unary(one response one response), unique-id

-For stream, stream-id
+For streaming, stream-id

 stream-id needs to be unique in a single connection